haskellfoundation/tech-proposals/proposals/2022-01-31-haskell-optimization-handbook.md

        either the Core reading guide or the benchmarking section.
  - [ ] : Two case studies are complete and show real world poor performance patterns in Core, and associated improvements in benchmarking data.
+ - [ ] : Community check in has been done on Discourse.Haskell after each other
+       bullet is complete

 ### Phase 2: Coasting
 By phase 2 we should have good working conventions setup and numerous example chapters for new contributors.
 This phase is complete when for each item in the table of contents a corresponding chapter has been merged into main.
-Thus constituting the first complete draft of the book.
+Thus constituting the first feature complete draft of the book.
+If necessary, at this phase the project can regroup and define subsequent phases for additional material or extra parts.

 ## Timeline